mskcc/collect-qc/README.md

 - "CollectQC_Plots" folder containing plots (.png files) corresponding to each module output.
 - CollectQC_Summary.txt report consisting of the result status (PASSED, WARNING, or FAILED), tables listing the samples that have a WARNING or FAILED status, and the reason why each sample was assigned that status.
 The contents of the config.yaml file are located at the end of the report for reference.
 - MultiQC HTML report (multiqc_report.html) consisting of data analytics provided by MultiQC.
-An example report [example_html_report.html](example_multiqc_report.html) has been provided in the repository for reference.

 ## Contibuting Guide